martin-ueding/geo-activity-playground/docs/getting-started/using-strava-api.md

 Add the _client ID_ and the _client secret_ from your Strava app.
 Add the _code_ that we have read off this localhost URL.

 Then you are all set to download data from the Strava API.
+Select the Strava API by supplying `--source strava-api` to the commands.

 ## Rate limiting